jphaugla/Redis-Digital-Banking-redisson/README.md

       - [Execute the jar file](#run-the-sample-program)

+### Note:  These other githubs are similar:
-### Note:  This is the same as Redisearch-Digital-Banking but uses redisson redistemplate instead of the crudrepository indexes.  redisearch 2.0 indexes will be used.
+* Redisearch-Digital-Banking but uses redisson redistemplate instead of the crudrepository indexes.  redisearch 2.0 indexes will be used.
 This is not using the crudrepository for the basic redis data.

 ## Overview
 In this tutorial, a java spring boot application is run through a jar file to support typical API calls to a REDIS banking data layer.
 A redis docker configuration is included.